Update: Motorcyclist Killed in Fiery Crash on Parsippany Road | Parsippany Focus

 PARSIPPANY — A motorcyclist was killed in a fiery crash in Parsippany-Troy Hills on Wednesday afternoon, according to Meghan Knab, Public Information Officer for the Morris County Prosecutor’s Office.

 The incident occurred on Wednesday, August 21, around 4:00 p.m., near 100 Parsippany Road.
-The Morris County Prosecutor’s Office was alerted to a serious collision involving a motorcycle and a Kia Sportage, and both were engulfed in flames.
+The Morris County Prosecutor’s Office was alerted to a serious collision involving a motorcycle and a Kia Sportage, both of which were engulfed in flames.

-The identities of those involved have not been released.
+The Kia driver’s identity has not been released.
 The crash remains under investigation by the Morris County Prosecutor’s Office, Parsippany-Troy Hills Police Department, and the Morris County Sheriff’s Office.